The Vikings Return

 Highlighted phrase absent in Manuscript E.

-Though the Encomiast is insistent that Cnut was the elder brother, Thietmar refers to “brothers Harald and Cnut” (their names also appear in that order in Heimskringla, ‘Saga of Olaf Tryggvason’ Chapter 34), an indication that Harald was actually the elder.
+Though the Encomiast is insistent that Cnut was the elder brother, Thietmar refers to “brothers Harald and Cnut” (their names also appear in that order in Heimskringla, ‘Saga of Olaf Tryggvason’ Ch.34), an indication that Harald was actually the elder.
 It would, indeed, make sense for Swein, in 1013, to have left his eldest son in charge of the Homeland, whilst taking the younger on a hazardous campaign of conquest, and modern historians tend to suppose that, despite the Encomiast, Harald was the elder.

 Manuscript E and, its abridged bilingual relative, Manuscript F, of the Anglo-Saxon Chronicle assert that Cnut’s army comprised “160 ships”.
 There was no naval involvement.
 The army had been provided with horses, and this was a land expedition, as Florence of Worcester makes clear: “crossed the river Thames with a large body of cavalry”.
 Presumably the intended meaning is that Cnut’s army consisted of the crews of 160 ships – the implication being that his fleet comprised 160 ships – plus the additional 40 ships’ crews that Eadric had brought to the party.

 burhware – inhabitants of a burh.
-A burh (dative: byrig) is a fortified site; often, as in this case, a town (it is the source of the modern word ‘borough’, and the …borough, …burgh and …bury endings of place-names), but not necessarily so.
+A burh (dative: byrig) is a fortified site; often, as in this case, a town (it is the source of the modern word ‘borough’, and the -borough, -burgh and -bury endings of place-names), but not necessarily so.
 The burhware here would be the town’s garrison, rather than the general population.

 Highlighted phrase in Manuscript C only.